niekelodeon/Niek-CMS/README.md

 Pulling will automatically filter files for unwanted file extensions in memory, so will uploading. <br/>

-Included is a custom ASCII logger, mail service, error handler & more.  <br/>
+Included is a custom logger with different levels in ASCII, mail service, error handler & more.  <br/>

 This project is still being worked on. <br/>